 3. Private Lessons

-- Private teachers can customize teaching according to their needs and objectives.
+• Private teachers can customize teaching according to your needs and goals.

 4. Cultural Immersion

-- If possible, traveling to the country where the language is spoken or interacting with natives also makes all the difference.
+• If possible, traveling to the country where the language is spoken or interacting with natives also makes a big difference.

-If you are willing to immerse yourself in the language on your own or with the support of modern tools, learning through other means can be faster and more rewarding.
-Assess your options and choose the path that will truly help you achieve fluency.
+If you are willing to dive into the language on your own or with the support of modern tools, learning through other means can be faster and more rewarding.
+Evaluate your options and choose the path that will truly help you achieve fluency.